ʻAumakua

-In Hawaiian mythology, an ʻaumakua (/ʔaʊmɑːˈkuə/; often spelled aumakua, plural, 'aumākua) is a personal or family god that originated as a deified ancestor, and which takes on physical forms such as spirit vehicles.
-An 'aumakua may manifest as a shark, owl, bird, octopus, or inanimate objects such as plants or rocks.
-The word ʻaumakua means ancestor gods and is derived from the Hawaiian words au which means period of time or era, and makua meaning parent, parent generation, or ancestor.
-Hawaiians believed that deceased family members would transform into ʻaumakua and watch over their descendants with a loving concern for them while also being the judge and jury of their actions.
+In Hawaiian mythology, an ʻaumakua (/ʔaʊmɑːˈkuə/; often spelled aumakua, plural, ʻaumākua) is a personal or family god that originated as a deified ancestor, and which takes on physical forms such as spirit vehicles.
+An ʻaumakua may manifest as a shark, owl, bird, octopus, or inanimate objects such as plants or rocks.
+The word ʻaumakua means ancestor gods and is derived from the Hawaiian words "au", which means period of time or era, and "makua", meaning parent, parent generation, or ancestor.
+Hawaiians believed that deceased family members would transform into ʻaumākua and watch over their descendants with a loving concern for them while also being the judge and jury of their actions.

-ʻAumakua were believed to watch over their families and hear their words, give them strength and guidance, warn them of misfortune or danger, give punishments to wrong-doers while also rewarding worthy people with prosperity in the after life, and pass on prayers from the living to the akua (gods).
+ʻAumākua were believed to watch over their families and hear their words, give them strength and guidance, warn them of misfortune or danger, give punishments to wrong-doers while also rewarding worthy people with prosperity in the afterlife, and pass on prayers from the living to the akua (gods).

-Hawaiian-born actor Jason Momoa has a halfsleeve tattoo on his left forearm that is a tribute to his family god, or aumakua, which is a shark.
+Hawaiian-born actor Jason Momoa has a half-sleeve tattoo on his left forearm that is a tribute to his family god, or ʻaumakua, which is a shark.
 Some families had many ʻaumākua.
 Mary Kawena Pukui's family had at least fifty known ʻaumākua.